 The European Parliament has approved the final agreement to implement ETIAS (European Travel Information and Authorization System).
-It is estimated that the new scheme will become operational in 2021.
+It is estimated that the new scheme will become operational in late 2022.

 Of the 609 who voted, 494 voted in favour of approving ETIAS.
 The aim of ETIAS is to strengthen security in the region and to streamline the process of issuing travel authorization to enter the Schengen Area.